 Intangible Assets, Goodwill, and Other Long-Lived Assets - As a result of our acquisitions, we identified and recorded intangible assets and goodwill.
 Intangible assets are valued based on estimates of future cash flows and amortized over their estimated useful lives.
 Goodwill is subject to annual impairment testing, as well as testing upon the occurrence of any event that indicates a potential impairment.
 Intangible assets and other long-lived assets are subject to an impairment test if there is an indicator of impairment.
 The carrying value and ultimate realization of these assets is dependent upon our estimates of future earnings and benefits that we expect to generate from their use.
 If our expectations of future results and cash flows are significantly diminished, intangible assets and goodwill may be impaired and the resulting charge to operations may be material.
-When we determine that the carrying value of intangibles or other long-lived assets may not be recoverable based upon the existence of one or more indicators of impairment, we use the projected undiscounted cash flow method to determine whether an impairment exists, and then measure the impairment using discounted cash flows.
+When we determine that the carrying value of intangibles or other long-lived assets may not be recoverable based upon the existence of one or more indicators of impairment, we use the projected undiscounted cash flows.